University Place (North Carolina): History

 In late 2013, Dillard's closed its store and was replaced with a movie theater.
 It had been converted into a clearance center.
 In April 2014, the closure of the Roses store was announced as well.

 In late 2014, Madison Marquette announced that University Mall would be renamed University Place.
 By late 2015, the name change was complete, with a website update along with language referencing the new name, including signage and facades at the mall now being named University Place.

 Southern Season closed its store at University Place in January 2020 and shifted its operations to an online business model.

 In June 2021, the Chapel Hill Town Council approved a special use permit for a major redevelopment of University Place.
+As of 2025, the center is entirely outward-facing, resembling that of a lifestyle center, with the addition of freestanding retailers like Jeni's Ice Cream and an apartment community, 900 Willow apartments, with future construction efforts slated for 2026.